SkwalExe/learn-rust/course/while-loops/README.md

 3
 4
 ```
-## The break and continue keywords
+## The break and continue keywords🔑
 We can also use the `break` and `continue` keywords as seen in the [Infinite Loop ♾️ Section](https://github.com/SkwalExe/learn-rust/tree/main/course/infinite-loop).